testcomputer/linux-build/ufw-firewall.md

 That's it!
 You've installed 'ufw' and 'gufw', verified the installation, and set up basic security settings using the graphical interface provided by gufw.

+In conclusion, configuring your firewall with ufw and its graphical interface gufw is a straightforward process that significantly enhances the security of your Linux system.
+By following the steps outlined in this tutorial, you've successfully tailored your firewall settings to your needs.

+You've learned how to disable SSH access from external sources, a crucial step if SSH is not required, thus reducing the potential attack surface of your system.
+This was achieved simply by selecting "SSH" from the preconfigured options in gufw and setting the action to "Deny".

+Additionally, you've ensured that your server remains accessible for web traffic by allowing both HTTP and HTTPS.
+This is essential for hosting websites or web applications.
+Again, this was easily done using gufw by selecting "WWW (HTTP)" and "WWW (HTTPS)" from the preconfigured options and allowing traffic on these ports.

+Your final ruleset should look like this:

+    Allow WWW (HTTP) from Anywhere
+    Allow WWW (HTTPS) from Anywhere
+    Deny SSH from Anywhere

+After applying these settings, your firewall is now equipped with basic yet essential security configurations.
+It's tailored to permit web traffic while safeguarding against unauthorized SSH access.

+It's important to remember that these configurations are foundational.
+Depending on the specific requirements of your server or network, further customization of your firewall rules may be necessary.
+Regularly reviewing and updating these rules is a best practice to ensure ongoing security and functionality.

+By completing this tutorial, you've taken a significant step in securing your Linux system using ufw and gufw.
+This demonstrates the flexibility and power of Linux systems in providing both command-line and graphical tools for effective system management and security.